devpts00/generust/README.md

 ## Summary

 Dumb data generator tool.
 Consumes a template string with macros that emit sequential or random data.
 Rest of the string goes to the output as is.
 That allows constructing pretty much any new line separated text.
-Templates to generate JSON and CSV data are proveded as examples.
+Templates to generate JSON and CSV are provided as examples.

 ## Build